17 Best Criminal Defense Lawyer Strategies vs Prosecutors

 Most offenses in California’s Penal Code include deliberate offenses in which the violator intentionally carried out the crime.
 If your criminal justice lawyer can show the act to be accidental, there is a substantial defense against the charge.

 In the event that somebody carries out a crime simply because they believed they were in immediate risk of harm, their actions might not be considered a crime since they were made under duress.

-A defendant cannot be guilty of many offenses if they were elsewhere when the crime occurred and therefore couldn't have committed the alleged crime.
+A defendant cannot be guilty of many offenses if their criminal defense attorney can show they were elsewhere when the crime occurred and therefore couldn't have committed the alleged crime.

 Unfortunately some law enforcement officials commit misconduct during their investigations.
 Police officers may wish to cover up a mistake they made during their initial investigation or they may just be convinced a suspect is guilty and engage in misconduct in order to build a stronger case.